-Why can’t I find exact IVF costs for my cycle?
+Why can’t I find exact cost of IVF for my cycle?

-Understandably, those about to embark, or going through a private IVF cycle are keen to understand the IVF costs involved.
-Exact IVF costs, as you can see from the examples below, are completely variable depending on the individual couple concerned.
-This is why you will struggle to find a fixed sum that you can easily look up online for a private IVF cycle.
+Understandably, those about to embark on their fertility journey are keen to understand the cost of IVF.
+Unfortunately cost vary greatly, depending on the individual couple concerned.
+This is why it’s hard to find a fixed sum for an IVF cycle.

 Common treatment requirements